nonap2k/pyftpsync/docs/index.rst

 Example: Upload files
 ---------------------

 Upload all new and modified files from user's temp folder to an FTP server.
 No files are changed on the local directory::

-  $ pyftpsync upload ~/temp ftp://example.com/target/folder
+  $ pyftpsync upload ~/temp ftps://example.com/target/folder

 Add the ``--delete`` option to remove all files from the remote target that don't exist locally::

-  $ pyftpsync upload ~/temp ftp://example.com/target/folder --delete
+  $ pyftpsync upload ~/temp ftps://example.com/target/folder --delete

 Add the ``-x`` option to switch from DRY-RUN mode to real execution::

-  $ pyftpsync upload ~/temp ftp://example.com/target/folder --delete -x
+  $ pyftpsync upload ~/temp ftps://example.com/target/folder --delete -x

+Replace ``ftps://`` with ``ftp://`` to disable TLS encryption.

 Synchronize files syntax